luca-heltai/sspa/jupyterbook/slides/slides09.md

 1. Minimal code + tests
 2. Docker image that can run the tests
 3. GitHub Actions workflow to build/push the image
-4. GitHub Actions workflow to run tests/compile
+4. GitHub Actions workflow to run tests/compile in `container.image`
-5. GitHub Actions workflow to run from GHCR

 ----